vanhoefm/fragattacks/research/README.md

 <a id="id-extended-bcast-check-ping-bp"></a>

-- `ping BP [--bcast-dst]`: this is a variant of the above two tests, except that the ping request is now send in a plaintext unicast frame instead of a broadcast one (no CVE is allocated yet - it's related to CVE-2020-26145).
+- `ping BP [--bcast-dst]`: this is a variant of the above two tests, except that the ping request is now sent in a plaintext unicast frame instead of a broadcast one (no CVE is allocated yet - it's related to CVE-2020-26145).
 This test must be performed against both clients and APs.
 The ping is sent before the client has authenticated with the network (i.e. during the execution of the 4-way handshake), meaning you must run tcpdump or wireshark to check if the device